Neonatal Hypoglycaemia

 Background Information

-Risk factors for hypoglycaemia in full term infants include:
+Risk factors for hypoglycaemia in full-term infants include:

 • Maternal diabetes